“Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.” – Frank A. Clark

 We cannot approach both types of feedback (face-to-face and virtual) in the same way, which is a common mistake made by team leaders.
 This was the same mistake made by me but I quickly made amends to my approach on giving feedback remotely, and the results were more than satisfactory.

-I’ve put together a list of some tried and tested methods to give feedback remotely in a constructive and honest way that your employees, yourself, and your organization benefits from the process.
+I’ve put together a list of some tried and tested methods to give constructive feedback remotely to your employees, and your organization.

 Tip#1: Use The Best Video Conferencing Tool